-Item Description Field name The name of the template field Row number Get the current row number (if inside a set of repeating rows in a table) Value class The class of the data item retrieved to populate this field (null if the data found is not from Java reflection or an SQL query) Value object The actual value object of the data item retrieved (null if the data found is not from Java objects or an SQL query) Field value The String value of the data that has been retrieved Container class The class of the Java object on which the call was made to get the value (null if not applicable) Container object The object on which the call was made to obtain the value Renderer name The Name of the renderer from the template field (since the same renderer can be used/registered under multiple names if desired).
-Renderer parameters The array of parameters that the template field is passing to the renderer (null if none).
-Id (Obsolete) This is the value of the id qualifier that may be attached to a field.
+ltem Description Field name The name of the template field.
+Row number Get the current row number (if inside a set of repeating rows in a table).
+Value class The class of the data item retrieved to populate this field (null if the data found is not from Java reflection or an SQL query).
+Value object The actual value object of the data item retrieved (null if the data found is not from Java objects or an SQL query).
+Field value The String value of the data that has been retrieved.
+Container class The class of the Java object on which the call was made to get the value (null if not applicable).
+Container object The object on which the call was made to obtain the value.
+Renderer name The Name of the renderer from the template field (since the same renderer can be used/registered under multiple names if desired).
+Renderer parameters The array of parameters that the template field is passing to the renderer (null if none). ld (Obsolete) This is the value of the id qualifier that may be attached to a field.
 This is obsolete now that renderers can take parameters.

-One final point to note is that FieldRenderers must be written to be used safely by multiple threads concurrently.
-This typically means do not create instance or class variables in your class - instead make sure all variables are within the method.
+Field Renderers must be written to be used safely by multiple threads, concurrently.
+Typically, this means you should not create instance or class variables in your class; instead make sure all variables are within the method.